Weight-Sharing Regularization: EXPERIMENTS

 \subsection{MNIST on a Torus}

+We consider a translation-invariant version of the MNIST dataset which we refer to as MNIST on a torus.
+We investigate whether our regularization can enhance the generalization of an MLP.
+While the answer to this question is positive, an invariant CNN model achieves higher accuracy compared to an MLP model regularized with $\mathcal{R}(w)$.
+However, CNNs make strong assumptions about the topology (i.e., pixel locality) and symmetry of data.
+When these assumptions are violated, they perform poorly, while the performance of our method is unaffected.
+To showcase this, we introduce a change in the dataset by performing a permutation on the pixels that destroys the translational symmetry of the images.
+In this setting, our results indicate that an MLP with weight-sharing regularization achieves the best accuracy, outperforming CNN by a significant margin.

-We consider a version of the MNIST dataset~\citep{lecun1989backpropagation} in which images lie on a torus.
+\textbf{Dataset description.} We consider a version of the MNIST dataset~\citep{lecun1989backpropagation} in which the images lie on a torus.
 That is, pixels that cross the left boundary of the image reappear at the right boundary and vice versa.
 The same happens with the upper and bottom boundaries; See \cref{fig:mnist_torus}.
+Each image in the dataset is randomly translated.
 The task is, as usual, to classify the digits.
 In this setting, the task is invariant to the natural action of the group of 2D circular translations $\mathbb{Z}_k \times \mathbb{Z}_k$, where $k$ is the width and height of the input images.

-While a fully-connected neural network can learn this task given unlimited data and sufficient parameters, a translation invariant model is better suited for this task in a finite data regime.
+In our experiments, we also consider two variants of this dataset where pixels have been shuffled: (1) With symmetry but no locality.
+(2) With neither symmetry nor locality.
+Both of these variants are obtained by applying a fixed permutation of pixels on each image of the dataset.
+However, the order of this permutation w.r.t. the 2D circular translation is important.
+Performing the permutation before translation destroys the locality of pixels while maintaining symmetry whereas performing the operations in the opposite order removes symmetry as well as locality.

+\textbf{Experiment configuration.} To simulate data scarcity, we train with 60\% of the MNIST dataset.
 As a baseline, we use an invariant CNN model and an MLP that matches the architecture of the CNN, with weight-sharing and sparsity removed.

-Additionally, we use a modification to the standard proximal update rule as proposed by \citet{neyshabur2020towards}, which is to multiply the learning-rate in $v$ in line 11 of \cref{alg:prox}, instead of multiplying it in the coefficients $\alpha$ and $\beta$.
-We do not use rewinding for this experiment and use a momentum of $0.9$ for training.

-We investigate whether our regularization can enhance the generalization of an MLP.
-To simulate data scarcity, we train with 60\% of the MNIST dataset.
-And, to make training with $\prox_\R$ faster, we halve the resolution of images, which in turn, makes the network smaller.
-For further details, see \cref{sec:exp_details}.

-As shown in \cref{table:mnist_torus}, we observed that the non-regularized fully-connected neural network overfits the data.
-While it achieves 99.89\% training accuracy, test accuracy peaks at 92.40\%.
-Our weight-sharing regularization technique narrows the generalization gap, achieving 95.04\% accuracy.